jjjacobsen/financeAI/README.md

     - like building 150 trees instead of 100, etc
 - I want to make sure that wherever I run this binary from, the data and models are always stored in the data directory in this repo
     - might need to create and use scripts/setup.sh for that

+### Python Packages ###

+For now I'm still using requirements.txt.
+I want to learn something new like pdm or poetry and do this in a better way.
+Here are the high level packages I installed so I can remember before I learn the new stuff

+- python-dotenv
+- gspread
+- google-auth

+### To setup manual.py ###

+Needed to do a few things
+- create new google cloud project
+- enable services
+    - sheets.googleapis.com
+    - drive.googleapis.com
+- create service account and download json key
+- from the sheet, share it with the service account email